ApexRMS/wisdmStsimLinkage/demoWisdmStSimLinkage/README.md

 ### Dependencies

-These scripts require a working installations of R and SyncroSim, and were developed on R version v4.1.3 and SyncroSim v2.4.36.
+These scripts require a working installations of R and SyncroSim, and were developed on R v4.1.3 and SyncroSim v2.4.36.
 Additionally the following R packages must be installed: `rsyncrosim`, `tidyverse`, `terra`, `yaml`.
 The ST-Sim package (v3.3.13) must also be installed in
 SyncroSim.
 The instructions to run the script assume you will be using [RStudio](https://rstudio.com/), however, this is not a strict requirement.